google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 ```

 <!--
-The landing spot of the file effects the way you read the file into a
+The landing spot of the file affects the way you read the file into a
 `DataFrame`.
 By default Colab considers `/content/` to be the working directory,
 so if you upload data to `/content/` you can read it directly as shown in the
 first example of this slide.
-If you upload data to root you have to use the
+If you upload data to root, you have to use the
 `../` syntax to read from the parent directory or the `/` syntax to read from
 root.
 -->